yashsahugtx/skype-docs/Skype/UCWA/AuthenticationInUCWA.md

 - **server_error**: There was an unexpected error on the server that prevented the request from being honored.

+> [!NOTE]
- > Note:  It is recommended that you do not take a code dependency against the X-Ms-diagnostics header.
+> It is recommended that you do not take a code dependency against the X-Ms-diagnostics header.

 ## Refreshing an OAuth token